iviteb/product-gifts/docs/README.md

-📢 Use this project, [contribute](https://github.com/vtex-apps/product-gifts) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).
+📢 Use this project, [contribute](https://github.com/iviteb/product-gifts) to it.

 # Product Gifts

+> ⚠️ The `pentruanimalero` version of the app has some important changes from the `vtex's` one.
+In order to display the gifts, the promotion should be highlighted and have an `additionalInfo` key called `gifts` with the value containing the gifts `skuIds` separated by commas.
+Without this, it will not render anything!

 The Product Gifts app provides blocks responsible for displaying, in the Product Description block, all gifts available for a given product.

-:information_source: *A product's gift is configured in a [Buy&Win promotion](https://help.vtex.com/tutorial/buy-and-win--tutorials_322)*
+:information*source: \_A product's gift is configured in a [Buy&Win promotion](https://help.vtex.com/tutorial/buy-and-win--tutorials_322)*

 ![product-gift](https://user-images.githubusercontent.com/52087100/75782082-20a08380-5d3d-11ea-9ae1-60873e03f1ac.png)